 The great thing about these covers is that anybody with MS Word can edit them!

 You can replace the pictures and the Word file will keep all the settings I’ve picked.
-You can retype the titles and subtitles, and add your author name.
-There’s even a layers function, so I can leave in several different text layouts on each cover.
+You can retype the titles and subtitles, and add your author name, change the fonts and colors… and have a beautiful cover in just minutes.

 All this means that, for the first time, I’m able to offer self-publishing authors easily customizable book cover templates, so they can make their own unique cover without it looking amateur or homemade.

-These DIY covers are for those authors who aren’t ready to hire a professional for hundreds of dollars, but want a professional looking cover that they can make themselves.
+These DIY covers are for those authors who aren’t ready to hire a professional, but want a professional looking cover that they can make themselves.
 (But even if you plan to hire a designer, getting a head start and using the templates to figure out what you want will save a lot of time.)

 You don’t need expensive or complicated graphic design programs, a super